kanathipkuji/creative-programming-project/medium/166_fraction_to_recurring_decimal.md

 ## Solution: Hashing Numerators
 ### Language: Python3

 First, notice that there is no need to insert the period '.' when numerator can be divided by denominator, in which case we return the value as a string without performing further actions.
+Otherwise, we try to calculate all decimals one by one.
+We simulate the process of long division in order to find each decimal.
+On each step, we need to keep track of the current numerator (remainder of previous calculation) to see if it is already calculated, in which case it enters a cycle, i.e., decimals are repeating.
+So, we can return the calculated quotients so far as a string wrapped by parentheses at the index of first occurence of the numerator, and at the current index.
+If recurring decimal digit is not found after the processing is done, simply return the string of quotients.

 ```python3
 class Solution: